 Carl Gustaf M / 45 has become quite a successful model, which went well and for export.
 The submachine gun was prepared for a long life, it was in service with the Swedish armed forces until the middle of the 90s of the last century.
 Serial production of this model under license was conducted in the USA, Egypt and Indonesia.
 Today it is one of the oldest models of submachine guns, which continues to be in service with a number of countries.
 Over the years of service, the M45 submachine gun has proven itself to be an inexpensive, reliable weapon, which ensured its durability.
 Initially, the Swedish model did not have a receiver neck, disc magazines were used with a submachine gun that were identical to the Finnish ones, but in 1948, the Swedes created a box store.
 In the future, all models released were upgraded to use it.

-Submachine gun Carl Gustaf M / 45 for many years was in service with the armies of Sweden, Ireland and Indonesia, it is produced under license in Egypt, where he received the designation "Port-Said".
-A copy of this sample of Swedish small arms was released in the United States; a submachine gun was produced here at the end of the 60s of the early 70s of the 20th century by the famous Smith & Wesson company.
-The American model wore the designation M76, but its release was rather limited (several thousand units were produced in total).
-Later, production rights and documentation were sold to another American company MK Arms, which was producing a copy of Carl Gustaf M / 45 under the designation MK-760.
-The release of the MK-760 also remained relatively small, these submachine guns were purchased by a number of American police units.
-The deep-modification version of the procedure, in which the native trunk was replaced with a barrel with an integrated silencer, was used by US special operations forces during the Vietnam War.
+The Carl Gustaf M / 45 submachine gun was in service with the armies of Sweden, Ireland and Indonesia for many years, it is produced under license in Egypt, where it received the designation "Port-Said".
+A copy of this sample of Swedish small arms was released in the United States, the submachine gun was produced here in the late 60s and early 70s of the XX century by the famous company Smith & Wesson.
+The American model bore the designation M76, but its production was rather limited (only a few thousand units were produced).
+Later, the production rights and documentation were sold to another American company, MK Arms, which produced a copy of the Carl Gustaf M / 45 under the designation MK-760.
+The MK-760 production also remained relatively small, these submachine guns were purchased by a number of American police units.
+A deeply modified version, in which the original barrel was replaced by a barrel with an integrated silencer, was used by the US Special Operations Forces during the Vietnam War.

 The Swedish submachine gun M / 45 is an automatic weapon, built on the principle of automation based on the free gate.
 The submachine gun had only one firing mode - automatic, fire from it was fired from the open bolt.
 Barrel casing and receiver were cylindrical and made of steel.
 The neck of the store on the Swedish models was replaceable, in the version for the “native” two-row Swedish stores on 36 cartridges and under the four-row box stores from the Finnish counterpart of Suomi on 50 cartridges.